ten-protocol/go-ten/design/bridge/bridge_design.md

 The wormhole implementation requires that a fee is paid for each published message.
 This is something we should implement exactly as is to prevent people from spamming huge messages on L2 for a little gas cost that results in Ten having to pay for them being submitted to the L1!

 The problem we will experience is that the native currency on Ten L2 will be different from the native currency on L1 - ETH.
-This means `ETH : OBX` pair volatility might result in losing money on gas costs.
+This means `ETH : TEN` pair volatility might result in losing money on gas costs.

 I see a couple of possible solutions to this:
 1. Collect the fees in `WETH` when calling `publishMessage`.
     * This is a bad user experience.
 Anytime we want to withdraw we must source `WETH`
     * It does protect us from losing money when publishing rollups, however.
-2. Using a DEX when it becomes available on Ten's L2 we can exchange OBX tokens for the required amount of `WETH`.
+2. Using a DEX when it becomes available on Ten's L2 we can exchange TEN tokens for the required amount of `WETH`.

 An additional insurance fee might be required.
 It is described in [Security](#MessageBusSecurity)